adimajo/renard_joint/README.md

 ##### Locally - gunicorn

-Alongside the project's dependencies, the `gunicorn` server should have been installed.
+Alongside the project's dependencies, the [`gunicorn` server](https://gunicorn.org/) can be installed using `pip install gunicorn`.
 To use it:
 `gunicorn API/wsgi:app --bind 0.0.0.0:8000`

 ##### Docker container

-A docker container .
+A docker container is available in .

 ## Documentation